Certificate and Content Series

 If you’re not considering embodied carbon as part of each project’s CO2 emissions, this series is for you.
 Embodied Carbon 101 is designed to help AEC professionals understand embodied carbon and immediately apply that knowledge to projects to reduce emissions and get to zero carbon.
 Unlike operational carbon, which can be reduced during a building’s lifetime, embodied carbon is “locked in” as soon as a building is completed.
 Over 12 courses, you’ll learn how to measure, manage, and implement practical solutions from expert practitioners including architects and sustainable building product manufacturers.
 Buildings contribute about 40% of the world’s carbon emissions, and embodied carbon is a big slice of the pie.
 Let’s all do our part to get to zero together.

-Emerge by AIAU, a new course series, provides emerging professionals on the path to licensure with experience hours in NCARB’s Architectural Experience Program (AXP).
+Emerge by AIAU provides emerging professionals on the path to licensure with experience hours in NCARB’s Architectural Experience Program (AXP).
 Courses in this series are free for Associate AIA members.
 You can gain extra experience hours that you might not get in a firm on your own time, on your own terms.
-Watch these videos to help you complete AXP and jump start your career.
+Watch these videos to help you complete AXP and jump-start your career.